How To Get a Background Check From the Police in 2023

 A police background check can be either a local level 1 check or a national level 2 check.
 Keep in mind that a level 1 check is only a name-based background check and confound to the local area only (county and state).

 Whereas a Level 1 background check focuses on one local area and entails reviews of past infractions, a Level 2 check will include records from all jurisdictions within the country.
-Simply put, if a national-level check is needed, like in the case of a Police Clearance Certificate (USA), a level 2 report will be needed.
+Simply put, if a national-level check is needed, like in the case of a US criminal record check, a level 2 report will be needed.

 A noteworthy part of the Level 2 check involves its use of fingerprint data.
 The person’s fingerprints are collected and then sent to a police department’s analysis division.
 It can complete a statewide review of the person’s record based on any activities one might have done that could suggest the person’s questionable stature.

 The FBI can also review the fingerprint data.
-The police department can forward the contents to the FBI, although an applicant could use a channeler to take advantage of an expedited FBI background check which helps get in direct touch with the FBI through pre-approved channels to facilitate the process in less time.
+The police department can forward the contents to the FBI, although an applicant could use a channeler to take advantage of a fast-tracked FBI check which helps get in direct touch with the bureau through pre-approved channels to facilitate the process in less time.3

 Police Background Checks and FBI Background Checks Are the Same